-Iinnovate was formed after a study of the innovation economy highlighted the need for companies to modernize their infrastructure and practices to renew growth, become more agile, and increase the speed, and predictability of strategic execution to operate more effectively in today's rapidly changing innovation economy.
-We continue to study the practices of the most successful and innovative companies in the world to bring them to our clients with the most highly skilled team of experts.
+Iinnovate was formed after a study of the innovation economy highlighted the need for new leadership capabilities for rapidly scaling companies.
+The founder, R. Joe Ottinger, felt that master forum groups of CEOs with similar challenges in tech-enabled companies, supported by executive coaching and strategic advisory would lead to great benefits.
+The result was the formation of Iinnovate.
+We continue to study the practices of the most successful and innovative leaders and companies in the world to bring them to our clients with the most highly skilled team of experts.

 We're dedicated to building an environment of trust and confidentiality that enables the optimal experience for members

 We're committed to the success of our members as individuals and leaders of companies

 We act in an open and transparent manner, minimizing conflicts of interest, and behaving in good faith in all of our dealings